kimoppalfens/kimoppalfens.github.io/_pages/PasswordSolutions/index.md

 excerpt: "A collection of thoughts, inspiration, mistakes, and other minutia I’ve written."
 feature:
   visible: true
-  headline: "OSCC Services"
+  headline: "Password Solutions"
-  category: osccservices
+  category: PasswordSolutions
 ---

 {% for post in site.categories.osccservices %}